 A portion of the following information may be of assistance by describing some of the issues that occur as a homeowner or commercial property owner, who is more commonly referred to as the PLAINTIFF.

 Buying a home is often the single most important financial investment a person will make, and it can be devastating when homeowners find out upon moving in that their new home suffers from a construction defect that will cost them thousands to repair, lower the value of their home, or force them to move.

 Construction defects cover a broad array of problems, from minor issues of popped nails and leaky faucets to critical structural flaws.
-Whatever type of construction defect you are facing, our real estate attorneys at Spital & Associates can help.
+As a licensed contractor, if you are facing a construction defect case, our “DEFENSE” attorneys at Spital & Associates can help.

 The Surge in Construction Defects

 In recent years, the number of construction defect cases in the state of California has soared as a result of increased construction to meet a rising demand for housing.

 A combination of factors is causing some homes to be built with serious defects:

 - Many contractors are inexperienced, while others mass produce thousands of homes.